darkeclipz/blog/content/posts/mandelbrot-rust.md

  * If $|\ z\ | \rightarrow \infty$, then the complex number does not belong to the Mandelbrot set.
  * If $|\ z\ | \leq 2$, then we say the the complex number *does* belong to the Mandelbrot set.

 We can check if the complex numbers shoot off to infinity by evaluating the recursive relationship, say, for 256 times.
 If it hasn't escaped by then, we assume that it is in the Mandelbrot set and we will color that pixel black.
 The more iterations that we use, the more detailed the image will look.
 The result of the function is a value $t \in [0, 1]$ that indicates the number of iterations it reached before it escaped to infinity.
-If the argument squared is greater than $4$, then the orbit will escape to infinity.
+If the magnitude squared is greater than $4$, then the orbit will escape to infinity.
 We are checking with $32$ instead of $2^2$ to get rid of some artifacts in the image.

 {{< highlight rust >}}
 fn mandelbrot(x: f32, y: f32) -> f32 {